gabriellavrg/notebooks/README.md

 # Notebooks
-All these notebooks are exercises part of the IBM Data Science Course (Coursera).
+All these notebooks are completed exercises part of the IBM Data Science Course (Coursera).